tigera-cs/Calico-Foundation/1-install-calico-k8s-lab/README.md

 # Lab scenario

 This lab is composed of a cluster of three nodes including two worker nodes and a master node.
 There is also a bastion node from where you access the environment using kubectl/calicoctl and simulate external connectivity.
 Kubernetes has been preinstalled, but Container Network Interface (CNI) is not installed yet.\
-Please note that the node name can change based on you lab instance, but the following node name to IP address mappings stay the same on all the labs.
+Please note that the node names can change based on you lab instance, but the following node name to IP address mappings stay the same on all the labs.

 * Bastion: 10.0.1.10
 * Control1(master): 10.0.1.20